-Following on from our motto, "it takes a village to raise a child", we have put together a number of resources and guides to support you to support your child.
+Following on from our motto, "it takes a community to raise a child", we have put together a number of resources and guides to support you to support your child.

 You can help to create the right conditions for learning at home.